 "I am not going up to this feast..."
 (Alexandrian)

-In the Byzantine example, Jesus appears perfectly honest.
-Because later in verse 10, He does indeed go up to the feast.
-But not so in the Alexandrian where "yet" is left out making Jesus appear to lie.
+In the Byzantine example, Jesus appears perfectly honest because later in verse 10, He actually does go up to the feast.
+But such is not the case in the Alexandrian where "yet" is left out making Jesus appear to lie.
 So "yet" makes a world of difference.
 It is important to note that "yet" is actually present in P-66, P-75, and in the Vaticanus, YET for some mysterious reason the critical text editors left it out.

-So why then do the majority of modern Bible scholars prefer to rely on the Alexandrian text rather than the Byzantine?
+So why do the majority of modern Bible scholars prefer to rely on the Alexandrian text rather than the Byzantine?
 And why is it that nearly 95% of all modern NT Bible translations are based almost exclusively on the Alexandrian instead of the Byzantine?
-I will address this question further down in more detail.
-But for now, it's important to realize that this phenomena is fairly new and the result of reasoned eclecticism.
+We will address this question further down in another section.
+But for now it's important to realize that this pattern is fairly new and the result of reasoned eclecticism.